SteelCompendium/data-md-dse/Bestiary/Monsters/Goblins/Statblocks/Goblin Assassin.md

     name: Slip Away
     icon: ⭐️
     effects:
-      - effect: The assassin can attempt to hide even while observed
+      - effect: The assassin can attempt to hide even while observed.
 ~~~